samruddhi4040/samruddhi4040/README.md

 I am a Data Scientist.
 Also, AI & ML enthusiast.
-I practice data analysis & DSA in my free time. 😀
+I practice data analysis & visualization. 😀

 - 💡 I'm 2024 pass out graduate with Bsc IT.
 I enjoy collaborating with people on works of similar interest.
 - 💬 Feel free to approach me on my social handles.
 I am open for new worthy connections.